United Kingdom: 1-day Norfolk Spring and Summer Birding Tour – Birding the Yare Valley

 Whinchat is a regular migrant that passes through Norfolk in May.
 They can be flighty but on occasion will pose very nicely, they like perching up on fences so it is worth checking any you see.

 We will continue making our way through the reserve and stop at a number of the hides that are dotted around the site.
 Careful scanning of the waterways next to the path may give us another glimpse of the shy European Water Vole.
 We will pause and spend some time looking over the Yare River and across to the Wheatfen Broad reedbeds.
 This area should be full of the deafening singing of excited, territory-marking warblers and these should include Cetti’s Warbler, Common Whitethroat, Lesser Whitethroat, Willow Warbler, Common Chiffchaff, Garden Warbler, Eurasian Blackcap, Eurasian Reed Warbler, Sedge Warbler, and Common Grasshopper Warbler.
 In some springs this spot is also home to the elusive and rare Savi’s Warbler which is an exceedingly rare breeding species in the Norfolk Broads and Yare Valley (and a UK rarity too).
 The reedbeds here also support the beautiful Bearded Reedling (Bearded Tit) and their “ping” call should give away their location for us.
+This is a great reserve to explore all through the spring and summer months.

 This spot is also particularly good for birds of prey and gives us a further chance of observing Western Marsh Harrier, Eurasian Hobby, and Common Kestrel.
 Eurasian Bittern can also be seen from here or from an excellent tower hide further along the river.
 The tower hide serves as a great spot to scan over the reserve and we will spend some time here scanning the reedbeds.
 This is also a good spot for waders and regular species seen include Pied Avocet, Common Sandpiper, Common Snipe, Black-tailed Godwit, Ruff, Common Redshank, Northern Lapwing, and Eurasian Oystercatcher.

 We will continue our route around the reserve, stopping at points of interest, before making our way back to our starting point.
-Along the way we will check a garden near the reserve which (during May) holds a number of gorgeous Swallowtail butterflies, a real UK rarity that is regular in this part of Norfolk.
+Along the way we will check a garden near the reserve which (during May-July) holds a number of gorgeous Swallowtail butterflies, a real UK rarity that is regular in this part of Norfolk.

 After a stop for a toilet break, we will drive a short way to our second site of the day where we will spend the afternoon.